 Double claw prongs are slimmer than single solid prongs and are ideally used for round, oval and cushion stones.
 The double-clawed prong is the dual rounded prong tips where the prongs are finished with a rounded edge instead of a pointed appearance or a soft pointed edge.

-By taking the classic four-prong ring and splitting each prong into smaller pieces that grip the stone-like claws, jewellers created the double claw ring, which has an elegant look and secure hold for more unusual diamond shapes.
+By taking the classic four-prong ring and splitting each prong into smaller pieces that grip the stone-like claws, jewelers created the double claw ring, which has an elegant look and secure hold for more unusual diamond shapes.
 The two prongs set closely together do not detract from the stone's overall appearance while offering better security for diamond shapes such as cushion cuts, emerald cuts, and princess cuts.

 Eight and Ten Prong Rings